What is metabolism?

 There are hundreds of different hereditary metabolic disorders, but most are rare

 The only way to have a hereditary metabolic disorder is to be born with it

 The disorders may cause symptoms at birth or not until later in infancy

-Babies may become very sick or even die
+Babies with a hereditary metabolic disorder may become very sick or even die

 Doctors test for hereditary metabolic disorders during pregnancy if anyone in the parents' families has one of the disorders